solarium

 The Heliometer

 Unveiled during the annual Festival of Radiance, the Heliometer stands as a symbol of Solarium’s mastery over time, order, and civic discipline.
-Installed atop the Synod's Grand Quadrivium, this solar-linked disc is marketed as the divine union of ancient Imperium engineering and modern Solarian ergonomics — a device to align citizen rhythms with the Sun itself.
+Installed atop the Synod’s Grand Quadrivium, this solar-linked disc is marketed as the divine union of ancient Imperium engineering and modern Solarian ergonomics—a device designed to align citizen rhythms with the Sun itself.

 “Efficiency Without Strain.”

 The Heliometer achieves this by synchronizing task cycles with the solar arc, adjusting scheduled workflows according to circadian-optimal intervals.
-Integrated Heliometer subunits within each workstation subtly modulate the user’s time perception — stretching high-focus intervals, compressing downtime, and eliminating cognitive friction between sequential tasks.
+Integrated Heliometer subunits within each workstation subtly modulate the user’s perception of time—stretching high-focus intervals, compressing downtime, and eliminating cognitive friction between sequential tasks.

-Users report reduced decision fatigue, fewer performance drop-offs, and a sustained sense of “flow” during long operational windows.
-The effect is strongest in dense deployments: factories, command posts, and bureaucratic hubs where hundreds operate on a unified signal loop.
+Users report reduced decision fatigue, fewer performance drop-offs, and a sustained sense of flow during long operational windows.
+The effect is strongest in dense deployments: factories, military posts, and bureaucratic hubs where hundreds operate on a unified signal loop.

 Nikolai Kopernik